lmfit/lmfit-py/doc/model.rst

 model.
 In an effort to make simple things truly simple, the lmfit package also provides canonical definitions for many known lineshapes and pre-defined high-level fitting models in the :mod:`models` module.
-These are listed in more detail in the next section (:ref:`builtin_models_label`), and you may want to consult that list before writing your own model.
+These are listed in more detail in the next chapter (:ref:`builtin_models_label`), and you may want to consult that list before writing your own model.